Poison Prevention: Plants Toxic to Dogs & Plants Toxic to Cats

-It’s spring, the glorious time of year when the weather warms up and your local greenhouse is packed with gardening enthusiasts collecting seeds and plants for the garden or windowsill.
-Unfortunately, a lot of plants toxic to dogs, and a lot of plants toxic to cats.
-The ASPCA Poison Control hotline receives thousands of calls every year from pet owners seeking help with accidental poisoning from plants, and lawn and garden products.
+It’s spring: the glorious time of year when the weather warms up and your local greenhouse is packed with gardening enthusiasts collecting seeds and plants for the garden or windowsill.
+Unfortunately, there are a lot of plants toxic to dogs, and a lot of plants toxic to cats.
+The ASPCA Poison Control hotline receives thousands of calls every year from pet owners seeking help with accidental poisoning from plants and lawn and garden products.

 Amaryllis: Part of the lily family, it contains the highly toxic lycorine, which will cause your pet vomiting, depression, diarrhea, abdominal pain, hypersalivation, anorexia and tremors.
 This is definitely one of the plants toxic to dogs and cats.

-Azalea /Phododendron: Consisting of 250 different species, azaleas are quite common, especially in California.
-Although small, it is one of the most toxic flowers to cats, dogs, and horses.
-It contains grayantoxin, which alters skeletal muscle, cardiac muscle, and nerve function.
+Azalea / Rhododendron: Consisting of 250 different species, azaleas are quite common, especially in California.
+Despite the plant’s petite size, the flowers can cause problems in cats, dogs and horses.
+It contains grayanotoxin, which alters skeletal muscle, cardiac muscle and nerve function.
 This interaction causes a multitude of side effects which could result in coma and death.

 Castor Oil Plant: Typically grown in California to produce castor oil, this plant’s leaves resemble ivy.
-Known for its uniquely spiked seed capsules, it contains ricin, which is not only toxic to dogs, cats and horses, but humans as well.
+Known for its uniquely spiked seed capsules, it contains ricin, which is not only among the plants toxic to dogs, cats and horses, but humans as well.
 Ricin inhibits protein synthesis, and even if your pet consumes as little as one ounce, the effects can be lethal.
 If not treated immediately, your pet may experience convulsions, which will eventually lead to coma and death.

-Chamomile: No matter how relaxing it is for you, don’t let your dog, cat, or horse get a hold of your chamomile tea!
-This flower contains a variety of toxic components and will result in your pet experiencing contact dermatitis, vomiting, diarrhea, anorexia, and allergic reactions.
+Chamomile: No matter how relaxing it is for you, don’t let your dog, cat or horse get a hold of your chamomile tea!
+This flower contains a variety of toxic components and will result in your pet experiencing contact dermatitis, vomiting, diarrhea, anorexia and allergic reactions.

 Foxtails: Foxtails are not a plant you would purchase, but in certain states, in warmer months they can be seen everywhere.
 A foxtail is a “spikelet” that grows on certain types of grasses and attaches to your pet with special barbs.
 A foxtail can work itself under the skin causing internal damage and death.

-Hibiscus: If your pet eats this tropical-looking flower, they will experience vomiting, diarrhea, anorexia, and nausea.
+Hibiscus: If your pet eats this tropical-looking flower, they will experience vomiting, diarrhea, anorexia and nausea.

 Lilies: While flowers derived from the lily family are toxic to many species of animals, the most common lily that we all know and love is toxic to cats only.
 If your feline ingests this flower, they will experience kidney failure which, if not treated quickly, may result in death.

 Morning Glory: Morning Glories come in over 1,000 varieties.
 This beautiful flower contains hallucinogenic alkaloids in its seeds.
-If ingested, it can cause your pet to experience gastrointestinal upset, agitation, tremors, disorientation, ataxia, and loss of appetite.
+If ingested, it can cause your pet to experience gastrointestinal upset, agitation, tremors, disorientation, ataxia and loss of appetite.
 In some cases it may cause diarrhea.
 This is one of those plants that you really have to watch out for, because many of these side effects can go unnoticed.

 Shamrocks: Consider your pet unlucky if they get a hold of a shamrock.
 This is one of the many plants toxic to dogs, cats and horses.
-Although only slightly toxic in small quantities, a large consumption of this plant by your horse, dog, or cat, can produce colic (in horses), and possible kidney failure (in all three types of animal).
+Although only slightly toxic in small quantities, a large consumption of this plant by your animal can produce colic (in horses), and possible kidney failure (in all three types of animal).

 Spinach: Spinach does contain a small amount of calcium oxalates, which could potentially cause the formation of crystals in the urinary tract of an unhealthy cat.
 If your cat has a history of urinary problems, Popeye’s favorite meal should be avoided completely!

-String of Pearls/Beads: Known for its white flower buds, with tiny, purple, bead-like structures standing up from the bud, this flower is toxic to cats, and possibly dogs.
-Symptoms include diarrhea, vomiting, muscle convulsions, loss of appetite, and abdominal sensitivity.
+String of Pearls/Beads: Known for its white flower buds, with tiny, purple bead-like structures standing up from the bud, this flower is toxic to cats, and possibly dogs.
+Symptoms include diarrhea, vomiting, muscle convulsions, loss of appetite and abdominal sensitivity.